Expansionism: American ideology

+Further expansion far beyond the American continent, in the Philippines, at the turn of the century which was driven by a paternalistic United States as McKinley's objectives, he declared in mid-1899, were fourfold: "Peace first, then a government of law and order honestly administered, full security to life, property, and occupation under the Stars and Stripes."
+However, the Philippines government was shared with the local political elite, which called for independence.
+In Washington Democrats rejected McKinley-style expansionism and in 1934 set the Philippines on the path to independence, which was achieved in 1946.

 In popular culture

-George Orwell's satirical novel Animal Farm is a fictional depiction, based on Stalin's Soviet Union, of a new elite seizing power, establishing new rules and hierarchies, and expanding economically while they compromise their ideals.
+George Orwell's satirical novel Animal Farm is a fictional depiction, based on Soviet Union under Stalin, of a new elite seizing power, establishing new rules and hierarchies, and expanding economically while they compromise their ideals.

 Robert Erskine Childers's novel The Riddle of the Sands portrays the threatening nature of the German Empire.

 Elspeth Huxley's novel Red Strangers shows the effects on local culture of colonial expansion into Sub-Saharan Africa.

+Philip K. Dick's novel The Man in the High Castle portrays a fictional version of the United States, which has been divided between Nazi Germany and the Empire of Japan.
+The portrayal is also shown in the television adaptation of the book.